 The brothers' routine is shattered when a hot chick (Yoko) who claims to be from the surface plummets into their world while doing battle with a massive robot.
 In the heat of the conflict, Kamina and Simon escape with Yoko to the surface.
 When the heat dies down, the two decide to stay rather than return to their home, and help a ragtag team of humans do battle with the machines and the monstrous "Beastmen" who seek to destroy them.

-plot is silly and predictable, the show succeeds in its sense of humor and ass-kicking characters.
+If Gurren Lagann's plot is silly and predictable, the show succeeds in its sense of humor and ass-kicking characters.
 The loudmouth Kamina has the monopoly on the show's zingy one-liners, screaming what feels like a million jokes a minute at top volume.
 His words of wisdom "believe in the me who believes in you" have a ring of truth to them and actually help inspire the villagers in their struggle against the gigantic mechas that threaten to devastate their already-precarious existence.

 Even the timid Simon is able to rise to the occasion in grand fashion.
 He's no hero (in fact, he freely confesses his terror in almost every scene, much to Kamina's chagrin), but he'll go on keeping people safe until someone else volunteers to do it for him.